lucafabbian/lucafabbian.github.io/public/curriculum/Luca-Fabbian-Curriculum-ENG.typ

 #card[
   #ctitle("res/padova.png")[
-    == University of Padova - Computer Engineering, still ongoing
+    == University of Padova - Computer Engineering, 110/110 Cum Laude

-    _Master Degree, from October 2021 to date (expected end: summer 2023)_
+    _Master Degree, from October 2021 to October 2023_

     == University of Padova - Information Engineering, 110/110 Cum Laude _Bachelor Degree, from October 2018 to September 2021_
   ]

-  I chose the traditional University of Padova career: a bachelor degree with exams about computer science, maths, physics, electronics and telecommunications + a master degree focused on computer science only.
+  I chose the traditional University of Padova career: a bachelor degree with exams related to computer science, maths, physics, electronics and telecommunications + a master degree focused on computer science only, with a special focus on WIDE (Web Information and Data Engineering).

   #underline("Bachelor Thesys"): I suggested and developed Unyw, an hybrid app for running desktop Linux binaries on Android, with a brand new system to remap native GUIs into web pages.

+  #underline("Master Thesys"): working with Gasparini Srl, a company about industrial machineries, I engineered a solution to reimplement legacy softwares into a cloud one.
 ]

 #card[